 Another is Path of the Glacier Trail, a short but awe-inspiring hike to a glacier and ice-chunk-filled lake on Edith Cavell, one of Jasper’s most iconic.

 Last but not least, if you visit in winter, Maligne Canyon Icewalk is a once-in-a-lifetime walk on a frozen creek flanked by cliffs of ice waterfalls and icicles on either side.
 Ice cleats are required for this one.

 2. Skating on Frozen lakes in Jasper and Banff

 Speaking of bucket list experiences to be had with your kids, ice skating on a frozen lake in the Rocky Mountains is one of them.

 No experience is required; my kids’ first time ever ice skating was on Lake Louise in Banff.
 This is widely considered Canada’s most beautiful lake, and they fell in love with it!

 If you don’t have skates, you can rent them at Fairmont Chateau Lake Louise, the iconic hotel at the lake’s edge, or find cheaper ones in Lake Louise or Banff townsites.
 After you skate, treat the kids to hot chocolates or splurge on afternoon tea in the hotel.

-The best part is: skating on any of these lakes is totally free!
-Skating can only be done when the ice is thick enough – usually January to early March.
+The best part is that skating on any of these lakes is totally free!
+Skating can only be done when the ice is thick enough – usually from January to early March.

-If you’d rather ski, there are three major ski resorts in Banff and one in Jasper.
+If you would rather ski, there are three major ski resorts in Banff and one in Jasper.

 3. Easy hikes in Banff, Canmore, and Kananaskis